tee3/boost-build-toolset-tester/README.rst

 Running the following command will run all tests against each compiler known.
-Note that using the ``--test-config`` option ensures that the user's configuration does not interfere with the testing.
+Note that using the ``--test-config`` option ensures that the user's configuration does not interfere with the testing and the ``--hash`` option keeps the paths to reasonable lengths with the large number of properties generated for this project.

 .. code:: sh

-   $ b2 --test-config=user-config.jam
+   $ b2 --test-config=user-config.jam --hash

 By default, this tests almost all combination of the standard features.
 These features are defined in Boost.Build and a